srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In second pAsuram – AzhwAr feels satisfied that bhagavAn being incomprehensible for the speech and mind of dhEvathAs such as brahmA, rudhra, etc., descended into the milk ocean for them.
-Such emperumAn mesmerized me by his incarnations, qualities and activities and transformed AzhwAr to be his servitor.
+In the second pAsuram – AzhwAr feels satisfied that bhagavAn, beyond comprehension through the faculties of speech and mind of dhEvathAs such as brahmA, rudhra et al, descended into the milk ocean for them.
+Such emperumAn mesmerised AzhwAr by his incarnations, qualities and activities and transformed him to be his servitor.
 Such emperumAn arrived at his close proximity to give him the joy of his companionship.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 சூழல் பலபல வல்லான் தொல்லை அம் காலத்து உலகைக்

 sUzhal palapala vallAn thollai am kAlaththu ulagai

 kEzhal onRu Agi idandha kEsavan ennudai ammAn